port-labs/port-docs/docs/platform-overview/role-based-access-control/permissions-controls.md

 Admin > Moderator > Member

-For example, if members are allowed to edit `cluster` Entities, then `service` moderators are also allowed to edit them (admins can edit all Entities under all Blueprints).
+For example, if members are allowed to edit `Cluster` Entities, then `Microservices` moderators are also allowed to edit them (admins can edit all Entities under all Blueprints).
 :::

 You can view (and edit) each user’s role in the users table (via the main menu):